 Growth in Content Marketing Jobs

-In the past year, there has been an uptick in content marketing related positions available at all levels right from interns to executives.
-Based on perusal of available openings on job boards, the most common titles include:
+In the past three years there has been an uptick in content marketing related positions available at all levels, from interns to executives.
+Perusing the available openings on job boards, the most common titles include:

 - Content Marketing Specialist